ByteProject/Puny-BuildTools/README.md

 _VIC20/PET, DEC Rainbow, TRS CoCo/Dragon64, Osborne1, Ti99/4a, Oric, Kaypro._

 > Note: Puny BuildTools projects by default are configured to target Z-machine v5 and it's strongly recommended to keep it that way.
 The format is less restrictive and offers more options.
+You can, however, force to build the deprecated targets either one by one using the `-b` switch for `Puny CLI` or by using the `-d` switch when running the `all.sh` switch from your project root.
+See `Puny CLI` documentation.

 You can use the built-in feature to compile your story from source but the project workflow allows to skip this step and use any given story file.

+> Note: Puny BuildTools are not intended to target mixed Z-machine versions.
+You define the Z-machine in your config file.
+Once set, all targets are built for said version.

 ## Host